Qabat/n2frog/README.md

 # SHG FROG PCGPA software for measuring nonlinear refractive index

 This program calculates n2 of a material via fitting the phase of the pulse propagated through the sample to its intensity.
+Only-FROG version is also available and will be rewritten in Python soonTM.

 FROG algorithm is based on: